Financial & Legal Support Services

 Hotels When making hotel reservations, be sure to ask about shuttle services and a medical room rate.
 Many local hotels offer discounts to patients receiving care at the Duke Cancer Center, and Duke Concierge Services partners with select hotels and inns to secure special medical rates.
 To learn more about discounted medical rates, call Duke Concierge at 919.681.4947.

 Host Homes Duke Patient Information Services sponsors our Host Homes program, giving you the opportunity to stay in a private home while you receive care at the Duke Cancer Center.
 A nominal, need-based fee is charged.
 For more information, call 919.681.4688.

 More than 175 volunteers serve at Duke Cancer Center.
 Our volunteers provide conversation and comfort, offer refreshments and help patients find locations and resources.
 Volunteers play a critical role in the day-to-day activities at the Duke Cancer Center.
-For more information on becoming a volunteer, contact Matt Pannachi.
+For more information on becoming a volunteer, contact Matt Pennachi.